jcaldeira-iot/iot-hub-micropython-client/README.md

     print(command.name)
     ack(command, 'Command received')

-client.on(IoTCEvents.COMMANDS, on_commands)
+client.on(IoTHEvents.COMMANDS, on_commands)
 ```

 ## Logging

 The default log prints to serial console operations status and errors.
 This is the _API_ONLY_ logging level.
 The function __set_log_level()__ can be used to change options or disable logs.
-It accepts a _IoTCLogLevel_ value among the following:
+It accepts a _IoTHLogLevel_ value among the following:

--  IoTCLogLevel.DISABLED (log disabled)
+-  IoTHLogLevel.DISABLED (log disabled)
--  IoTCLogLevel.API_ONLY (information and errors, default)
+-  IoTHLogLevel.API_ONLY (information and errors, default)
--  IoTCLogLevel.ALL (all messages, debug and underlying errors)
+-  IoTHLogLevel.ALL (all messages, debug and underlying errors)

 The device client also accepts an optional Logger instance to redirect logs to other targets than console.
 The custom class must implement three methods: